stepthom/lucene-lda/README.md

 lucene-lda
 ==========

-Using latent Dirichlet allocation (LDA) in Apache Lucene
+Use latent Dirichlet allocation (LDA) in Apache Lucene

 AUTHOR
 ------